lavague-ai/LaVague/docs/docs/get-started/customization.md

 In the [quick tour](./quick-tour.ipynb), we saw how to use LaVague with our default config file for OpenAI - we also provide default config files for several other [integrations](../integrations/azure-openai.ipynb).
 In this guide, we will show you how you can modify these config files or create your own for customized use cases.

+## Python config file

 ### Customizable elements

-In the configuration file, we can customize the following 5 elements:
+In the Python configuration file, we can customize the following 5 elements:

 - `llm`: The `LlamaIndex` LLM to be used to generate the automation code by the `ActionEngine`
 - `embedder`: A `LlamaIndex` embedding model to be used by the `ActionEngine` to perform RAG to extract the most relevant HTML source code pieces to feed the LLM answering the query